 What to Expect When You're Estate Planning

-So you’ve finally done it.
-After years of thinking “I really need a will” you’ve finally called me and set an appointment to discuss your estate planning needs.
+So, you’ve finally done it.
+After years of thinking, “I really need a will” you’ve finally called us and set an appointment to discuss your estate planning needs.
 What will the process look like?
 How long will it take?

-Here’s what you can expect if you work with me on an estate plan:
+Here’s what you can expect if you work with us on an estate plan:

 Before we meet

-Before you come in to meet with me, I ask you to complete my estate planning client worksheet.
-The worksheet is a web-based form that takes around 15 minutes to complete, no pen and paper necessary (though if you prefer to complete that way, I’m happy to send you a PDF version of the worksheet).
+Before you meet with us, we ask you to complete our estate planning client estate planning client worksheet.
+The worksheet is a web-based form that takes around 15 minutes to complete, no pen and paper necessary (though if you prefer to complete that way, we’re happy to send you a PDF version of the worksheet).

 Your answers on the worksheet need not be super-detailed or final, but they serve a few important purposes.
-First, they give us a helpful starting point for our discussion so that when we sit down to visit I’ve already got at least a general idea of your family situation, nature and size of estate, and wishes and concerns.
-Second, it’s my experience that when clients have taken the time to fill out the worksheet they come into the meeting better prepared as well and for couples, they may have begun discussions between themselves as to some issues.
-As a result, I find that the planning meeting is far more productive when clients have completed the worksheet in advance.
-I know your time is valuable and you want to get the most value for your dollar, and this helps maximize the value of our time together.
+First, they give us a helpful starting point for our discussion so that when we sit down to visit, we’ve already got at least a general idea of your family situation, the nature and size of your estate, and wishes and concerns.
+Second, it’s our experience that when clients have taken the time to fill out the worksheet, they come into the meeting better prepared as well, and for couples, they may have begun discussions between themselves as to some issues.
+As a result, we find that the planning meeting is far more productive when clients have completed the worksheet in advance. we know your time is valuable and you want to get the most value for your dollar, and this helps maximize the value of our time together.

 Flat fee/hourly fee

-For clients who do complete a worksheet in advance I offer a flat fee estate plan option including your will, declaration of guardian for children (if applicable), financial and medical powers of attorney, advance directive to physicians, HIPAA authorization and, if requested, declaration of guardian for self and appointment for disposition of remains.
-For couples, I offer a discounted rate such that the second plan in the package is half price.
-Clients who do not complete a worksheet before our meeting pay hourly for my time, as there is generally more follow-up required after the first meeting.
+For clients who do complete a worksheet in advance we offer a flat fee estate plan option including your will, declaration of guardian for children (if applicable), financial and medical powers of attorney, advance directive to physicians, HIPAA authorization and, if requested, declaration of guardian for self and appointment for disposition of remains.
+For couples, we offer a discounted rate.
+Clients who do not complete a worksheet before our meeting pay hourly for our time, as there is generally more follow-up required after the first meeting.

 While the flat fee plan documents provide a comprehensive plan for most clients, occasionally a client will require additional documents such as a trust agreement, deeds, etc. Such documents may be available on a flat fee or hourly rate, depending on circumstances.